QUEBEC IMMIGRATION PROGRAM

-The name ‘Quebec’, tracing its roots to an Algonquian word meaning “where the river narrows”, was first used for describing the narrowing of the St Lawrence river near what is presently the City of Quebec.
+The name ‘Quebec’, tracing its roots to an Algonquian word meaning “where the river narrows”, was first used to describe the narrowing of the St Lawrence River near the City of Quebec.

 Over the years, Quebec has been referred to by various names at different points in time, such as Canada, New France, Lower Canada, and Canada East.